-Proposition 1 In subgame perfect equilibria, party G selects y_G^ and implements effort a_G^ if elected; party G selects y_G^ and implements effort a_G^ if elected; the median votes for G if and only if $\mu \leq \Delta(a_G^, a_B^; y)$ and G is elected with probability $F(\Delta(a_G^, a_B^; y))$.
+Proposition 1 In subgame perfect equilibria, party G selects $y_G^$ and implements effort $a_G^$ if elected; party G selects $y_G^$ and implements effort $a_G^$ if elected; the median votes for G if and only if $\mu \leq \Delta(a_G^, a_B^; y)$ and G is elected with probability $F(\Delta(a_G^, a_B^; y))$ .

-A party's choice of the commitment y will affect several factors that are driven by how pledges affect downstream mitigation efforts after the election.
+A party's choice of the commitment y will affect several factors that are driven by how pledges shape downstream mitigation efforts after the election.
 Climate commitments can thus be useful in policy terms, as parties may be able to tie the hands of their competitors through their choice of pledge.
 Moreover, because pledges affect effort levels, they affect who wins the election.
-This latter factor is encapsulated through the commitment's effect on Δ , the net electoral value of G relative to B.
+This latter factor is encapsulated through the commitment's effect on $\Delta$ , the net electoral value of G relative to B. In such a general setting, it is difficult to isolate the substantive impact of these competing policy and office incentives.
+As explored in the appendix, party payoffs may look very different depending on which incentives dominate.
+To isolate the influence of each factor on climate commitments, we look at a series of limiting cases.
+The value of examining these limiting cases is also to demonstrate how variation in primitives isolates different concerns for governments when shaping their climate commitments, which ultimately drives variation in observed outcomes.